The-Web3-Compass/web3-compass-data-repository/examples/example-2/onlyswaps-protocol/cross-chain-swaps.md

-## onlyswaps: Cross-Chain Coordination in Practice
+## only swaps: Cross-Chain Coordination in Practice

-Now let's look at how these capabilities come together in a real application: onlyswaps, dcipher's cross-chain token transfer protocol.
+Now let's look at how these capabilities come together in a real application: only swaps, dcipher's cross-chain token transfer protocol.

 ### The Problem with Traditional Bridges